smaji08/Code-Quiz/README.md

     - The user arrives at the landing page and is presented with a call-to-action to "Start Quiz."
 Also note the navigation option to "View Highscores" and the "Time" value set at 0.

-    -The user can choose from 2 different quizes - JavaScript and JQuery.
+    - The user can choose from 2 different quizes - JavaScript and JQuery.

     - Clicking the "Start Quiz" button presents the user with a series of questions related to the selected topic.
 The timer is initialized with a value and immediately begins countdown.